 Keep your bedroom well dusted and vacuumed, and wash curtains as well as bedding regularly.
 Let every sneeze remind you to get this done!
 However, some people are sensitive to harsh-smelling cleaning supplies, like ammonia and bleach, and highly scented detergents.
 So when you’re cleaning, opt for unscented and environmentally friendly cleaning supplies.

 Mold, mildew, and dust mites don’t have to make you miserable.
 A home dehumidifier can help you breathe again by drying out your air, which keeps these allergy triggers at bay.
 Mold and mildew thrive in moist areas, and dust mites love high humidity, so a dehumidifier helps reduce these allergens drastically.

 Sneezing while tucked into your bed?
 It might be your pillows or comforters.
 Many people are slightly allergic to feathers and down, so look into allergen-resistant bedding.

 4. Keep outdoor allergens out of your bedroom.

 Keep your windows closed, especially in the morning when pollen counts are highest.
 Don’t keep plants in your bedroom because mold loves the damp soil.
 And if you spend time outside during allergy season, make sure to shower and change your clothes before going into your bedroom.

 It’s best to keep pets out of your bedroom entirely, but if you do let them in, never let them up on your bed.
 If you have contact with your dog or cat before going to bed, wash your hands and face or take a shower before tucking yourself in.

-While these tips can provide temporary relief of your allergy symptoms, and allow you to sleep a bit easier during allergy season, they will not provide a long-term solution to your allergies.
+While these tips can provide temporary relief of your allergy symptoms, and allow you to sleep a bit easier during allergy season, they will not provide a long-term solution to your allergies like other allergy treatments.
 Dr. Pasha can help you find the source of your allergies and determine the best treatment option for you.
-Schedule an appointment today to breathe freely again!
+Breathe freely again!